periashutosh-prog/StrawberryOS/README.md

 ## 📁 File Structure

 ```
-StrawberryWatchOS/
+StrawberryOS/
-├── Smartwatch.ino       # Main OS file
+├── Smartwatch.ino        # Main OS source
 ├── README.md
-└── (PCB files coming soon)
+└── PCB/                  # EasyEDA files (coming soon)
 ```

 ---

 ## 🤝 Contributing

-StrawberryOS is open to everyone.
+StrawberryOS is open to all contributors.

 - Found a bug?
-Open an issue
+Open an issue.
 - Want a feature?
-Fork and PR
+Fork the repository and submit a pull request.
-- Porting to another device?
-Document it and share
+- Porting to a different device?
+Document your changes and share them with the community.

-No experience required.
-If you're a hobbyist who got stuck — this project exists because the developer got stuck too.
+No minimum experience required.
+This project exists so that no developer has to start from scratch.

 ---

 ## 📜 License

-MIT License — For customising the OS to your own needs.
-Just keep it open source too :)
+MIT License — You are free to use, modify, and distribute this project.
+Keeping derivatives open source is encouraged.

 ---

 ## 👤 Author

 **Ashutosh** — Student, maker, and an average guy who wants to build complex stuff on his own...

----